 While attending Pavlov Medical School in my beloved home city of St.Petersburg, I developed a strong interest in embryonic cell differentiation.
-After graduating as a physician, without practicing medicine for a single day, I joined the Department of Mammalian Embryology at the Institute of Experimental Medicine as a research fellow.
+After graduating as a physician (MD), without practicing medicine for a single day, I joined the Department of Mammalian Embryology at the Institute of Experimental Medicine as a research fellow.
 I continued my training in experimental embryology at the Reproductive Genetics Institute (RGI) in Chicago, which became my second home.
 RGI was headed by a preimplantation genetics pioneer Dr. Verlinsky and there I was very fortunate to work under the direct supervision of one of the most remarkable experts in the early embryonic development of mammals – Dr. Dyban.
 Then I joined a Ph.D. program at the Department of OB-GYN, the University of Ghent in Belgium, under the supervision of a world-renowned reproductive medicine expert Dr. Dhont and graduated Summa Cum Laude as a Doctor of Biomedicine after defending my thesis on the mechanism of ICSI.
-After my graduation, I was recruited by Dr. Michael Diamond to become a faculty at the Department of OBGYN, Wayne State University in Detroit where I befriended Dr. Michael Allon who started his private IVF clinic in Houston and invited me to join.
+After my graduation, I was recruited by Dr. Michael Diamond to become a faculty at the Department of OBGYN, Wayne State University in Detroit where I befriended Dr. Michael Allon who started his private IVF clinic in Houston and invited me to join as a director of reproductive laboratories.

 Throughout my professional life, I have made contributions to several areas of translational fertility, from discovering the mechanism of ICSI to redefining the ovulation paradigm.
 I serve as a President of the American College of Embryology, founded in 2009 by Dr Peter Nagy, Dr. Ashok Agarwal and myself.
 I am certified as a High Complexity Clinical Laboratory Director in embryology and andrology and also as a Reproductive Embryologist.